West Lulworth ROC, Lulworth, Dorset

 The bunkers are small, rectangular rooms with just enough room for 2 people to fit in, comfortably.
 Three of us with tripods & camera gear was a little cramped.

-West Lulworth ROC was lost to weeds and overgrown trees for over 10 years and believed to be locked until my two friends and I spent a Winter afternoon in December 2008 cutting it all back to reveal the hatch.
+West Lulworth ROC was lost to weeds and overgrown trees for over 10 years and believed to be locked until we spent a Winter afternoon in December 2008 cutting it all back to reveal the ROC hatch.

 Hoping we’d found “a minter” we soon found that the door at the bottom of the hatch had been previously kicked in and anything of any interest that was there, gone.